UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer.rst

 It should have an ``append`` method that can add another string to the content.

-So your class will need a way to store the content in a way that you can keep adding more to it. (this is "composition" -- what kind of python type is good for storing a bunch of things, where order matters, and you can add to it later?)
+So your class will need a way to store the content in a way that you can keep adding more to it.

+An ``Element`` object has to collect a bunch of sub-elements, in order, and you need to be able to append new ones to it -- sounds like a like a ``list``?
+So should it subclass from ``list``?

+Ask yourself -- does this make sense? an "Element *is* a list" -- no.

+But "An Element *uses* a list" makes perfect sense.

+If the *is* phrase makes sense, then subclassing makes sense.
+If the *uses* phrase makes sense, *then* you want to subclass.

 It should have a ``render(file_out, ind = "")`` method that renders the tag and the strings in the content.